 Equally suggestive are the villages of Vico del Gargano, to be visited above all on the occasion of San Valentino, protector of the city, Monte Sant'Angelo with its mystical sanctuary dedicated to San Michele Arcangelo and that of San Giovanni Rotondo, whose link to the cult of Padre Pio is now indissoluble.

-Rich in cultural beauties is also the largest town of the Gargano, Manfredonia, founded in 1256 not far from the ancient Siponto, an important Dauna city, where now stands an archaeological park with the basilica and the work of art of Tresoldi with the reconstruction of the ancient early Christian basilica in wire mesh.
+Also rich in cultural beauties is the largest town in the Gargano, Manfredonia, founded in 1256 not far from the ancient Siponto, an important Daunian city, where now stands a archaeological park with the basilica and the work of art of Tresoldi with the reconstruction of the ancient early Christian basilica in wire mesh.

 The dualism between land and sea is also reflected in table: products related to agriculture and sheep farming "vye" for the place on the table with fish.
 Omnipresent though is theextra virgin olive oil, which is particularly good on the Gargano, with the prized "ogliarola Garganica" cultivar.